Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 • Medical interpretation in the context of history, symptoms and partner factors

-What a semen analysis normally checks and how it is used is explained clearly by MedlinePlus: MedlinePlus: Semen analysis.
+What a semen analysis generally checks and how it is used is explained clearly by MedlinePlus: MedlinePlus: Semen analysis.

-Why a single value is rarely a good basis for decisions
+Why a single value is rarely enough

 • Without standardisation, fluctuations and user errors are more likely.